-\subsubsection{Model allowing players to leave}
+\subsubsection{Model allowing players to leave.}

-Alternatively, if we allow the players to leave the game, the best strategy had we known the means would be for $m-K$ players to leave the game, and for the rest of the players to occupy distinct arms.
+Alternatively, if we allow the players to leave the game, the best strategy had they known the means would be for $m-K$ players to leave the game and for the rest to occupy distinct arms.
 The regret in this model can be defined as

+For this model, we present an algorithm without observing collision information and without the assumption $K\geq m$.
+We assume that $T$ is known and the rewards lie in $[0,1]$; we have explained in previous subsections how the regret bound will be affected if these are relaxed.
+The algorithm crucially assumes $m$ is known to the players.

-We propose a simple algorithm in this case: each player executes the MusicalChairs2 algorithm for a certain number of rounds, and if she has not occupied an arm by that time, she leaves the game.
+The algorithm is simple: each player executes the MusicalChairs2 algorithm for a certain number of rounds, and if she has not occupied an arm by that time, she leaves the game.